CrowdStrike/ansible_collection_falcon/README.md

 ## Support

+As Red Hat Ansible Certified Content, this collection is entitled to support through the Ansible Automation Platform (AAP) using the **Create issue** button on the top right corner.
+If a support case cannot be opened with Red Hat and the collection has been obtained either from Galaxy or GitHub, there may be community help available on the [Ansible Forum](https://forum.ansible.com/).

 CrowdStrike Ansible Collection is a community-driven, open source project aimed at simplifying the integration and utilization of CrowdStrike's Falcon platform with Ansible automation.
 While not an official CrowdStrike product, the CrowdStrike Ansible Collection is maintained by CrowdStrike and supported in collaboration with the open source developer community.

 For additional information, please refer to the [SUPPORT.md](https://github.com/CrowdStrike/ansible_collection_falcon/blob/main/SUPPORT.md) file.